Anti-amyloid antibodies: Accelerated brain volume loss

 Brain volume loss is a symptom of Alzheimer's disease and is accelerated by anti-amyloid drugs developed to treat it.
 One meta-analysis found that people with mild cognitive impairment treated with anti-amyloid drugs would reach the brain volume associated with full Alzheimer's disease eight months earlier than those who received no such treatment.
 The significance of the brain volume loss caused by these drugs is unknown.

-The mechanism is not understood.
+The mechanism is not fully understood.
 Amyloid-related imaging abnormalities (ARIA) have been suggested as a possible cause of the accelerated brain volume loss.
 Others say it may be attributed to the reduction in amyloid plaques.

 Accelerated brain volume loss has been reported with lecanemab, aducanumab, donanemab, and other anti-amyloid drugs.
 Hippocampal, ventricular, and whole brain volumes are reported in studies and declines in all three have been found.
 However, the affected parts of the brain are not fully understood.

 Society and culture

 Drug development

-The approved anti-amyloid antibodies were developed after years of unsuccessful attempts to develop a disease-modifying treatment for Alzheimer's disease.
+The first drug in the class to be developed, in the early 2000s, is bapineuzumab, but it did not show effectiveness in later-stage trials.
+The first drug to be approved by the US Food and Drug Administration (FDA) was aducanumab—in 2021, but the compound was withdrawn from sale three years later due to Biogen focusing efforts on lecanemab.